 Likewise, they highlight that an automated system of liquidity pools and marketing services has been successfully incorporated with the currency pairs included.
 In this sense, “the use of smart contracts made it possible to automatically manage the EUR / SGD price in real-time based on market supply and demand,” they highlight.

-Finally, the last benefit highlighted by the Singaporean entity has to do with the reduction in the number of actors that participate in international transactions, that is, fewer financial agencies or banks will participate in sending money from one country to another.
-As a consequence, the costs associated with contractual arrangements and KYC ( Know Your Customer ) policies can be lowered as well.
+Finally, the last benefit highlighted by the Singaporean entity has to do with reducing the number of actors that participate in international transactions.
+That is, fewer financial agencies or banks will join in sending money from one country to another.
+Consequently, the costs associated with contractual arrangements and KYC ( Know Your Customer ) policies can be lowered as well.

 The Bank of France has been conducting tests related to the digital euro since May.